lisefrac/redtrilliumgardens.com/content/buy-plants.md

 ## "What forms of payment do you accept?"

-I accept cash, Venmo, and now credit cards! (via Square).
+I accept cash, Venmo, and credit card (via Square).

 ## "Can I suggest plants for you to grow?"